Who We Are:

 Why We Do It

-Our calling is a response to the Biblical mandate to love God completely and love our Neighbor as ourselves.
+Our calling is to love God completely and love our Neighbors as ourselves.

 Episcopal Church Core Beliefs and Doctrines